kayateia/flutter-weather/README.md

 which kicks off an async update process using the location and weather data collector objects that were passed down from the app container.

-The final widget build pulls together a larger title text with the name of the user's city and postal code, a table of observations from the NWS API, and a graph showing the past few hours of values.
+The final widget build pulls together a larger title `Text` with the name of the user's city and postal code, a table of observations from the NWS API, and a graph showing the past few hours of values.